Robert Boyers (academic)

-Robert Boyers (born 1942) is an American literary essayist, cultural critic and memoirist.
+Robert Boyers (born November 9, 1942) is an American literary essayist, cultural critic and memoirist.
 Currently, he is the editor of the quarterly magazine Salmagundi, Professor of English at Skidmore College, and Director of the New York State Summer Writers Institute, which he founded in 1987.

-Boyers is the author of twelve books, the editor of thirteen others, and author of numerous of essays.
+Boyers is the author of twelve books, the editor of thirteen others, and author of numerous essays.
 He is best known as founder and editor of the quarterly magazine Salmagundi.

 Early life and education

-Born in Brooklyn, New York, Boyers was educated at Queens College of the City University of New York (BA, 1963) and New York University (MA, 1965).
+Born on November 9, 1942 in Brooklyn, New York, Boyers was educated at Queens College of the City University of New York (BA, 1963) and New York University (MA, 1965).
 He received an Honorary Doctorate of Humane Letters from Queens College in 2003, on the fortieth anniversary of his graduation from that institution.

 Career

-Boyers began his career as an instructor at New School for Social Research in New York City in 1967, and was in the following year an instructor at the Baruch School, CUNY.
+Boyers began his career as an instructor at The New School for Social Research in New York City in 1967, and was in the following year an instructor at the Baruch School of the City University of New York.
 In 1969, he joined Skidmore College as an assistant professor of English, and was promoted to associate professor in 1973.
 He became a professor of English in 1980, and has been serving in this position since then.
 From 1995 till 2006, he was the holder of the first Tisch Chair in Arts and Letters.
 He has been serving as Director of the New York State Summer Writers Institute since 1987, and was adjunct professor of Liberal Studies at The New School for Social Research Graduate Faculty from 1993 to 2017.

 Literary works

 Boyers began writing for political and literary magazines in 1964, and his early essays and reviews appeared in The New Republic, Dissent, Partisan Review and other periodicals.
-Over the years he contributed more than 200 reviews and essays to magazines including Harpers, Granta, TLS, The American Poetry Review, The American Scholar and The Chronicle of Higher Education.
+Over the years he contributed more than 200 reviews and essays to magazines including Harpers, Granta, The Times Literary Supplement, The American Poetry Review, The American Scholar and The Chronicle of Higher Education.

 Boyers’ early literary writing was often focused on the work of young writers whose work had not yet been discovered by most of his contemporaries.